PowerDNS/pdns/docs/markdown/authoritative/backend-pipe.md

 This is the version of the question format that is sent to the co-process ([`pipe-command`](#pipe-command)) for the pipe backend.

 If not set the default `pipe-abi-version` is 1.
-When set to 2, the local-ip-address field is added after the remote-ip-address. (the local-ip-address refers to the IP address the question was received on).
-When set to 3, the real remote IP/subnet is added based on edns-subnet support (this also requires enabling 'edns-subnet-processing').
+When set to 2, the local-ip-address field is added after the remote-ip-address, the local-ip-address refers to the IP address the question was received on.
+When set to 3, the real remote IP/subnet is added based on edns-subnet support (this also requires enabling [`edns-subnet-processing`](settings.md#edns-subnet-processing)).
 When set to 4 it sends zone name in AXFR request.
+See also [PipeBackend Protocol](#pipebackend-protocol) below.

-### `pipe-command`
+## `pipe-command`
 |&nbsp;|&nbsp;|
 |:-|:-|
 |Type|String|
 |Mandatory|Yes|

 Command to launch as backend or the path to a unix domain socket file.
-The socket should already be open and listening before pdns starts.
-Using the socket is supported since PowerDNS 3.3.
+The socket should already be open and listening before PowerDNS starts.

-### `pipe-timeout`
+## `pipe-timeout`
 |&nbsp;|&nbsp;|
 |:-|:-|
 |Type|Integer|
 |Default|2000|

 Number of milliseconds to wait for an answer from the backend.
 If this time is ever exceeded, the backend is declared dead and a new process is spawned.

-### `pipe-regex`
+## `pipe-regex`
 |&nbsp;|&nbsp;|
 |:-|:-|
 |Type|String (a regex)|

 If set, only questions matching this regular expression are even sent to the backend.
 This makes sure that most of PowerDNS does not slow down if you you deploy a slow backend.
-A query for 'www.powerdns.com' would be presented to the regex as 'www.powerdns.com'.
-A matching regex would be '^www.powerdns.com$'.
+A query for 'www.powerdns.com' would be presented to the regex as 'www.powerdns.com', a matching regex would be '^www.powerdns.com$'.

-## PipeBackend protocol
+# PipeBackend protocol
 Questions come in over a file descriptor, by default standard input.
 Answers are sent out over another file descriptor, standard output by default.
 Questions and answers are terminated by single newline (`\n`) characters.
+Fields in lines must be seperated by tab ('\t') characters.

 ## Handshake
 PowerDNS sends out `HELO\t1`, indicating that it wants to speak the protocol as defined in this document, version 1.
 For abi-version 2 or 3, PowerDNS sends `HELO\t2` or `HELO\t3`.
 A PowerDNS Coprocess must then send out a banner, prefixed by `OK\t`, indicating it launched successfully.
 If it does not support the indicated version, it should respond with `FAIL`, but not exit.
 Suggested behaviour is to try and read a further line, and wait to be terminated.

+**Note**: fields are separated by a tab ('\t') character, even though they are displayed with spaces in this document.

-### `Q`: Regular queries for data
+## `Q`: Regular queries for data

-The question format, for type Q questions:
+The question format, for type Q questions.

-#### pipe-abi-version = 1 [default]
+### pipe-abi-version = 1 [default]
 ```
 Q qname       qclass  qtype   id  remote-ip-address
 ```

-#### pipe-abi-version = 2
+### pipe-abi-version = 2
 ```
 Q   qname       qclass  qtype   id  remote-ip-address   local-ip-address
 ```

-#### pipe-abi-version = 3
+### pipe-abi-version = 3
 ```
 Q   qname       qclass  qtype   id  remote-ip-address   local-ip-address    edns-subnet-address
 ```

 Fields are tab separated, and terminated with a single `\n`.
-The `remote-ip-address` is the IP address of the nameserver asking the question; the `local-ip-address` is the IP address on which the question was received.
+The `remote-ip-address` is the IP address of the nameserver asking the question, the `local-ip-address` is the IP address on which the question was received.

-Type is the tag above, `qname` is the domain the question is about. `qclass` is always 'IN' currently, denoting an INternet question. `qtype` is the kind of information desired, the record type, like A, CNAME or AAAA. `id` can be specified to help your backend find an answer if the `id` is already known from an earlier query.
+Type is the tag above, `qname` is the domain the question is about.
+`qclass` is always 'IN' currently, denoting an INternet question.
+`qtype` is the kind of information desired, the record type, like A, CNAME or AAAA.
+`id` can be specified to help your backend find an answer if the `id` is already known from an earlier query.
 You can ignore it unless you want to support `AXFR`.

 `edns-subnet-address` is the actual client subnet as provided via edns-subnet support.
 Note that for the SOA query that precedes an AXFR, edns-subnet is always set to 0.0.0.0/0.

 **Note**: Queries for wildcard names should be answered literally, without expansion.
-So, if a backend gets a question for "*.powerdns.com", it should only answer with data if there is an actual "*.powerdns.com" name
+So, if a backend gets a question for "*.powerdns.com", it should only answer with data if there is an actual "*.powerdns.com" name.

 **Note**: In some (broken) network setups, the `remote-ip-address` and/or `local-ip-address`, when it is an IPv6 address, may be suffixed with a `%` and the name of the network interface (e.g. `%eth1`).
 Keep this in mind when checking the IP addresses.

-### `AXFR`: List an entire zone
+## `AXFR`: List an entire zone
 AXFR-queries look like this:

 ```